Institutional Review Board (IRB) proposals

 Ethics guidelines and principles for research

 The principles of ethical research are detailed in IRB training.
-These principles are formulated in the Belmont report (DHHS OHRP 2017).
-For a more detailed overview of the role of ethics in social science research, see J-PAL's resource on ethics.
+These principles, described below, are formulated in the Belmont report (DHHS OHRP 2017).
+For a more detailed overview of the role of ethics in social science research, see our resource on ethical conduct of randomized evaluations.

 Research subjects need to be given a chance to independently decide and volunteer to participate in the study given knowledge of all aspects of the study that concern them: procedures, costs, risks, and benefits.
 Derived from this principle is the obligation for researchers to: